Hampden Resurfacing Project

 This project is the result of a collaborative and thoughtful effort following several years of studies conducted alongside the City of Denver.

-Click here to view the presentation from a public meeting held on May 15th.
+Access the presentation from a public meeting held on May 15th by contacting the project team

 Project Highlights